emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 Here are some recommendations:

-* [**Glossika combines comprehensible input with spaced repetition **](https://ai.glossika.com/r/me_634e)— it's my top pick for a flashcard app.
+* <a target="_blank" rel="nofollow" href="https://ai.glossika.com/r/me_634e">**Glossika combines comprehensible input with spaced repetition**</a> — it's my top pick for a flashcard app.
 After much experimentation with Anki I don't really like spaced repetition flashcards at all.
 But Glossika has a fantastic audio-only mode that you can do 100% hands free, turning it into structured comprehensible input.
 All sentences are voiced by real native speakers too, not robots, which is a cut above most competitors I've tried.
-* [**Lingq teaches languages via a massive library of authentic content in dozens of languages**](https://www.lingq.com/?referral=elisecutts)**.** It was developed by Steve Kaufmann, a polyglot who learns languages via comprehensible input.
+* <a target="_blank" rel="nofollow" href="https://www.lingq.com/?referral=elisecutts">**Lingq teaches languages via a massive library of authentic content in dozens of languages**.</a> It was developed by Steve Kaufmann, a polyglot who learns languages via comprehensible input.
-* [**Beelinguapp uses audiobooks, news, and songs to teach languages.**](https://beelinguapp.com) In addition to Lingopie and Lingq, it's probably the most obviously CI-oriented app I've found.
+* <a target="_blank" href="https://beelinguapp.com">**Beelinguapp uses audiobooks, news, and songs to teach languages.**</a> In addition to Lingopie and Lingq, it's probably the most obviously CI-oriented app I've found.
-* [**Speakly has well-curated example sentences and listening exercises that are great input for beginners**](https://speakly.me).
-Its core product is a traditional close-deletion style app but and all words are taught and learned in context.
+* <a target="_blank" href="https://speakly.me">**Speakly has well-curated example sentences and listening exercises that are great input for beginners**.</a> Its core product is a traditional close-deletion style app but and all words are taught and learned in context.
-* [**Duolingo's stories**](https://www.duolingo.com/stories) and [**podcasts**](https://podcast.duolingo.com) are a great free resources for languages that have these features!
+* <a target="_blank" href="https://www.duolingo.com/stories">**Duolingo's stories**</a> and <a target="_blank" href="https://podcast.duolingo.com">**podcasts**</a> are a great free resources for languages that have these features!
 I'm not a huge fan of the core Duolingo app, but it also uses sentences for context so it's not the worst.

 ### Get input from tutors and crosstalk